 GDP - real growth rate :

-The approximate time for sharing the contract with an employee in Uruguay is only 7 business days assuming no special requests or changes to our standard employment contract.
+The approximate time for sharing the contract with an employee in Algeria is 7 business days assuming no special requests or changes to our standard employment contract.
 Any such requests or changes would need to undergo internal and external review, directly leading to a time delay.

 The legal working time is set at 40 hours per week under normal working conditions.
 It is spread over at least five working days.
 When the working hours are carried out under the regime of the continuous session, the employer is required to arrange a break time that may not exceed one hour including half an hour considered as working time.

 The employer may require any worker to work overtime in excess of the statutory working time without such hours exceeding 20% of the said statutory working time.
 Overtime worked gives rise to the payment of an increase which may in no case be less than 50% of the normal hourly wage.

 The newly recruited worker may be subject to a probationary period of not more than six months.
 This period may be extended to 12 months for highly qualified jobs.